CounterpartyXCP/Documentation/Tutorials/User_Tutorials/get_token_info.md

 ![](/_images/get_token_info2.png)

-If you want to see the information of any token at all, even if you are logged out, then you can use a [block explorer](http://blockscan.com) to search for the token.
+If you want to see the information of any token at all even if you are logged out, then you can use a [block explorer](http://blockscan.com) to search for the token.

 ![](/_images/get_token_info3.png)